AccelNA/timeLogs/README.md

 <hr/>

 After the routing operation from **app.js**, you can see the above page.
 In this page some HTML components and task list view is also showing.
 So we are first focus on HTML components and HTML forms.
+This is the folder [location](https://github.com/AccelNA/timeLogs/tree/master/Web/js/components/task).

+Inside this folder we have two files

+* List.js
+* Main.js

 [Technologies Used]: #Technology